 4. At nine months:

 Your twins have been eating solids, but this is the stage where they can now feed themselves.
 They can pick food with their hands or use a spoon to scoop, and eat independently in their high chairs.
 You can even eat your meals with them, cutting down yet another task to do later.

 5. At 10 months:

 This is when having twins becomes a true perk: your twins will begin playing with each other!
 They may not be throwing a ball back and forth just yet, but they’ll likely make each other laugh.
 Now they’re not only amused by their parents, but with each other as well.

 This perk will only get better as they grow older.
-Laughing turns to playing peek-a-boo to racing around the house together.
-One of my favorite moments is watching my twins play with each other when they think no one is looking.
+Laughing turns to playing peek-a-boo to toddlers racing around the house together.
+One of my favorite moments was watching my twins play with each other when they thought no one was looking.
 Not every baby gets his own special play mate.